didac-crst/mockexchange-api/README.md

 Emotionless.
 Free from fear and greed.
 Unimpressed by sudden price spikes or Twitter hype.
-A system that wouldn’t panic sell or chase pumps — because it **couldn’t**.
+A system that won’t panic sell or chase pumps — because it doesn’t have emotions to mess things up.

 I wanted an intelligent system that could make decisions based on **data**, not **dopamine**.
 Something that would just execute the plan, no matter how boring or unsexy that plan was.